Melania Trump Sees The President As A ‘Father Figure,’ Per New Book

 In an email to People, Stephanie Grisham, director of communications for the first lady wrote, “As usual, the claims made by anonymous sources in the book are not true.
 I’d also add that the author didn’t bother to reach out to fact check anything that she wrote.”

 Golden Handcuffs takes a deep dive into the most important women in President Trump’s life, focusing primarily on his paternal grandmother and mother, wives, and daughters.
-Burleigh, who is also a journalist for Newsweek, details the life of Melania, a woman born to a mother who worked in a factory and a chauffeur father described as “tough” before chasing a career in modeling before eventually marrying the future 45th president.
+Burleigh, who is also a journalist for Newsweek, details the life of Melania, a woman born to a mother who worked in a factory and a chauffeur father described as “tough” before chasing a career in modeling and eventually marrying the future 45th president.

 Read the rest here! https://t.co/o4axV7rnWT” pic.twitter.com/F8y3PDX9Ko